-- Create focus rooms and encourage people to use it.
+- Create focus rooms and encourage people to use them.

 - Enforce some rules about distractions within the focus rooms.

-- Try to reduce the unwanted distractions in the open floor
+- Try to reduce the unwanted distractions on the open floor

 - Buy noise-cancellation headphones and earplugs for your workforce.

 Difference between the manager's schedule and the maker's schedule

 Paul Graham wrote an excellent article about this.
 In short, the knowledge worker's schedule needs long periods of uninterrupted work.
 If you schedule meetings in the middle of such periods, time is fragmented into two less useful pieces of time.

 - Implement no meetings days in a week or no meetings time range in a workday.

 - Plan all your meetings within the first or second half of the day.